-Potato salad has always been my favourite summer side dish.
+Potato salad has always been my favorite summer side dish.
 Before my clean eating days, I'd buy a tub of it at the store and quickly devour it.
-Now that I've been enlightened in the benefits of Paleo eating and unwillingly forced into the ways of low FODMAP eating, I don't do that anymore, which is clearly better for my health.
+Now that I've been enlightened in the benefits of clean eating and unwillingly forced into the ways of low FODMAP eating, I don't do that anymore, which is clearly better for my health.

-Some Things to Consider Before Making this Instant Pot Potato Salad Recipe
+Some Things to Consider Before Making this Low FODMAP Instant Pot Potato Salad Recipe

-One slight drawback to this particular recipe is that you need to have a vegetable steamer in order to execute it properly (I use this one from IKEA and love it).
+One slight drawback to this particular recipe is that you need to have a vegetable steamer basket.
 Using the trivet that comes with the Instant Pot will not work.
 The potatoes are too small and will fall right through.

 Secondly, I don't like eggs in my potato salad, so this recipe does not include the cooking of eggs, just potatoes.
 If you need eggs in your potato salad, I can respect that; there are tons of Instant Pot potato salad recipes with eggs out there that cook both the potatoes and eggs in the Instant Pot at the same time.
 I think this is brilliant but not necessary for my particular needs.